bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ```

 ### POST '/smurfs'

+- [] Create form to add smurfs
+- [] Send new smurf to server and display new smurf list

 * To add a smurf to the Smurf DB you'll need all three fields. `name`, `age`, and `height`.
 * Example: